oblac/jodd/STYLEGUIDE.md

 + Common sense is assumed.
 Jodd does not handle all possible misusages of the API.
 For example, we will not check for `null` and then throw custom exception when it is obvious that methods should accept non-null value.
 + `null` usage should be generally avoided.
 + Only beans have accessors (`getFoo()` and `setFoo()` methods).
 Method should not be named with e.g. `get` if it is not a bean.
 + Components are returned using methods without the `get` prefix.
++ Main components should have self-describing interface.

 ## Modules